5/8/2025

 Sarah Senator

-OK, thank you.
+Okay, thank you.
 Very helpful.
-And then the follow up is about the breadth of your your reach.
-You know, I'm super excited about the Coat collaboration, but that strikes me as a little bit of a New York institution.
-How do you think about that in terms of appealing?
-I think as John mentioned, you know, broader broadening TAM and kind of the things that you do from a culinary perspective.
+And then the follow-up is about the breadth of your reach.
+You know, I'm super excited about the collaboration, but that strikes me as a little bit of a New York institution.
+How do you think about that in terms of, you know, appealing, I think, as John mentioned, you know, broadening TAM and kind of the things that you do from a culinary perspective?
+Thanks.

 speaker

-Thanks.
 Yeah, so we're very excited about this collaboration.
 I think, you know, it's beyond just the collaboration.
 It's really about the bold flavors that we're bringing to market.
-You know, we we were excited for everyone to taste it.
+We were excited for everyone to taste it.
 It's a totally different flavor profile.
-It really leans on both the sourcing and scratch cooking, but brings in these Korean flavors and leverages our new steak offering with the with the twist.
-So, you know, in terms of the actual collaborator, you know, what we the reason we do this is it gives us a lot of culinary credibility and it actually the partnership with the chef helps us build truly delicious items.
+It really leans on both the sourcing and scratch cooking, but brings in these Korean flavors and leverages our new steak offering with the twist.
+So, you know, in terms of the actual collaborator, you know, the reason we do this is it gives us a lot of culinary credibility.
+And it actually, the partnership with the chef helps us build truly delicious items.
 So it's a part of our storytelling.
-There's a lot of huge experiential element as part of it.
-And we know it's a core part of how we built this brand.
-And I think something that consumers expect.
-So what we've learned is it's not just if you've heard of it, it's a lot of for us.
-It's a huge way, a huge way to drive discovery for these these great chefs that you may or may not know.
+There's a huge experiential element. as part of it, and we know it's a core part of how we built this brand, and I think something that consumers expect.
+So what we've learned is it's not just if you've heard of it.
+For us, it's a huge way to drive discovery for these great chefs that you may or may not know.
 So very excited about bringing this new flavor and excited to share more with you on the next call.

 speaker